gzigzigzeo/resource_spec/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/resource_spec.
+Bug reports and pull requests are welcome on GitHub at https://github.com/gzigzigzeo/resource_spec.

-1. working with files
-2. nested
-3. passwords